 David Jonathan Ross draws letters of all shapes and sizes for custom and retail typeface designs.
 He started making fonts during his time at Hampshire College in Western Massachusetts.
 He joined The Font Bureau in 2007, where he strives to build useful tools that challenge designers to confront the unique visual and technical demands of their text.

-From reversed stress slab serifs of the nineteenth century to computer terminals of the twentieth, he ransacks forgotten and pigeonholed lettering styles and searches for new approaches to the same old alphabet.
+From slab serifs of the nineteenth century to computer terminals of the twentieth, he ransacks forgotten and pigeonholed lettering styles and searches for new approaches to the same old alphabet.
 He delights in finding ways to turn a “rule” of letter drawing on its head or to write a program that helps accomplish a difficult task.

 His typeface releases include Manicotti and Trilby, reversed stress slab serifs; Condor, a high contrast sans; Turnip, a rugged bookface; and Input, an extensive family designed for computer programming.